1. How much is Dinner Money?

 Yes, your child can cycle or use a scooter if they are accompanied by an adult.
 Children are not allowed to use their scooter or cycle on the school site.

 7. Can my child walk to school alone?

 No, children must be accompanied by an adult.
-If you wish an older child to walk to school alone, please can you inform the class teacher / TA.
+If you wish an older child (Key Stage 2) to walk to school or part of the way, please can you inform the class teacher / TA.

 8. What should I put in my child’s packed lunch?